benley/kye/README.md

 perhaps also inspired a little by Sokoban.
 But Kye has more variety of objects, and so is capable of posing quite complex puzzles.

-This clone is written by [Colin Phipps](cph@moria.org.uk) in Python and uses Gtk 3.
+This clone is written by [Colin Phipps] in Python and uses Gtk 3.
 So it will run on modern Linux systems easily enough, and indeed should work on any system with working Python and pygobject.
 It works on Windows as well, for instance.

 ![screenshot](screenshot.png)

 Linux/Unix Installation
 -----------------------

+- With Nix (recommended):

+  `nix-build`, then run `result/bin/Kye`.

+  To install to your user profile, `nix-env -f. -i`

 - For Debian or Ubuntu:
   `apt-get install python-gtk2 librsvg2-common`

 - For FreeBSD:
   `portinstall py24-gtk librsvg2`